-The musician and multi-media artist, Daniel de Jesús was born and raised in Philadelphia, Pennsylvania.
-His art artwork and music are a fusion Baroque music and art, pop-culture and the history Puerto Rico and South America.
+The musician and multi-media artist, Daniel de Jesús creates artwork and music that are a fusion Baroque music and art, pop-culture and the history Puerto Rico and South America.

 De Jesús holds a bachelor’s degree in illustration from the University of the Arts.
-For the last nine years, he has been in several solo and group exhibitions, including the annual Dialogo 365 survey show in Philadelphia.
-He also has a history at Taller Puertorriqueño, where he where he was the curator at Lorenzo Homar and did community outreach.
+Since 2006, he has been in several solo and group exhibitions, including the annual Dialogo 365 survey show in Philadelphia, and the Gettysburg exhibition on Latin American Art in Pennsylvania.
+He also has a history at Taller Puertorriqueño, where he where he was the curator at Lorenzo Homar Gallery and did community outreach.

-De Jesús is also an accomplished cellist with eight studio recordings of his own music, and performs with orchestras and rock bands in the region and around the world.
-His collaborations have included painter and performance artist David Antonio Cruz, singer songwriter Courtlyn Carr, and Rasputina.
+De Jesús is also an accomplished composer, singer, and cellist with eight studio recordings of his own music, and performs with orchestras and rock bands in the region and around the world.
+His collaborations have included painter and performance artist David Antonio Cruz, singer songwriter Courtlyn Carr, and Play writer Andrew Albert García.